-The remote key must be in the vehicle.

-Press ENGINE START/STOP with the brake

-pedal applied.
-When the engine begins

-cranking, let go of the button.

-The driver may observe a minor, and temporary, brake pedal kickback when starting the vehicle.
+With the Keyless Access system, the remote key must be in the vehicle.
+Press ENGINE START/STOP with the brake pedal applied.
+When the engine begins cranking, let go of the button.
+There may be a minor, and temporary, brake pedal kickback when starting the vehicle.
 This is normal.